Skip to main content

 Classroom: 39 hours (13 weeks).
 Distance/Hybrid: Varies.

 Traditional classroom-based offered at Maalot, Jerusalem, and other authorized locations.
 Distance learning and hybrid options available..

 September 2009 - Present.

 Traditional classroom model

-Upon successful completion of the course, students will be able to demonstrate understanding of the historical background of Rambam's formulation of the principles and the influence of the principles on contemporary discussions, as well as the theological and ethical ideas expressed in the principles, as discussed in other works of Jewish thought; correlate the discussion of Maimonides’s principles with other works of Jewish thought; appraise the original writings of other notable Jewish philosophers.
+Upon successful completion of the course, exhibit perception of Rambam's formulation of the principles, and the influence of the principles on contemporary discussions, as well as appraise the theological and ethical ideas expressed in the principles, as discussed in other works of Jewish thought; correlate the discussion of Maimonides’s principles with other works of Jewish thought; appraise the original writings of other notable Jewish philosophers.

-Major topics include: Rambam's methodology in formulating the thirteen principles, the principles themselves as the basis of Jewish faith, related theological and philosophical issues.
+Major topics include: Rambam's Thirteen Principles, the principles themselves as the basis of Jewish faith, related theological and philosophical issues.
 Topics may vary.
-Methods of instruction include lecture, discussion, and Textual preparation.
+Methods of instruction include lecture, discussion, and textual preparation.
 Prerequisite: Three courses in Philosophy or Religion.